ofajs/ofa-v4-docs/docs/en/docs/others/data-sharing.md

       return {
         data: {
-        //   obj: data // ❌ This operation is wrong, setting data directly cannot be recycled
+        //   obj: data // ❌ This operation is incorrect, directly setting data will cause memory leakage
           obj: {},
         },
         ready() {
-          this.obj = data; // ❌ Setting in the ready lifecycle cannot determine when to clear, which may cause memory leaks.
-The safest method is to set it in the attached lifecycle and delete it after detached
+          this.obj = data; // ❌ Setting in ready lifecycle, cannot determine when to clear, may cause memory leaks.
+The safest way is to set in attached lifecycle and delete after detached
         },
       };
     }